sidibos/prepaid-card/README.md

 The schema file is in the root directory `/prepaid-card/pre-paid-card.sql`

-Below is the Docker Database service details DB_HOST=lumen-db
+Below is the Docker Database service details

+DB_HOST=lumen-db

 DB_PORT=3308

 DB_DATABASE=lumen

 DB_USERNAME=app

 DB_PASSWORD=password

-To import the schema you can either run the following cmd or use an SQL client like Sequel Pro Make sure you are in the root folder `prepaid-card` adn run:
+To import the schema you can either run the following cmd or use an SQL client like `Sequel Pro`

+Make sure you are in the root folder `prepaid-card` and run:

 ```shell
 docker exec -i prepaidcard_lumen-db_1 mysql -uapp -ppassword lumen < ./pre-paid-card.sql
 ```

 If you are using `Sequel Pro` set the config as follow

 Host: 127.0.0.1

 Username: app

 Password: password

 Port: 3308